InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Experiments

 \subsection{Text-to-3D comparisons}

-We compare our work~with two state-of-the-art text-guided 3D human generative module, DreamHuman~\cite{dreamhuman} and HumanNorm~\cite{humannorm}.
-While the goals are the same, i.e., generating 3D human, they are different methods: \begin{itemize} \item \textbf{DreamHuman}: A NeRF-based method with text inputs to generate animatable 3D humans/avatars. \item \textbf{HumanNorm}: A conventional approach for 3D human generation employing mesh for 3D geometry and RGB image for texture mapping, leveraging recent stable diffusion model for high-quality mesh and texture generation. \item \textbf{\ourwork}: A NeRF-based approach incorporating ControlNet for high-quality static human generation with multi-modal input prompts (e.g., texts, poses). \end{itemize} \paragraph{Qualitative comparisons.} Given identical text descriptions only, Table~\ref{tab:qualitative} shows the qualitative comparison of \ourwork~with DreamHuman, a pioneering NeRF work on 3D human generation, although the visual qualities are not very satisfactory compared to our high-quality generation results.
-On the other hand, while HumanNorm can improve the quality by decoupling 3D human into the geometry and texture generation, their results still suffer from high distortion, which may be caused by the limitation of the conventional approach replying on discrete geometry and texture despite the recent deployment of diffusion models for their better generation.
-On the other hand, \ourwork~naturally overcomes this discrete issue by using the high-quality controllable diffusion models in a progressive refinement approach.
-The results also show that our work is able to generate more realistic colors and characters with less artifacts.
+We compare our work with two state-of-the-art text-guided and realistic-styled 3D human generative modules, DreamHuman~\cite{dreamhuman} and HumanNorm~\cite{humannorm}, as these two methods have shown significant improvement over previous works in Figure~\ref{fig:sota}.
+While the goals are the same, i.e., generating 3D human, they are different methods:

+\begin{itemize} \item \textbf{DreamHuman}: A NeRF-based method with text inputs to generate animatable 3D humans/avatars. \item \textbf{HumanNorm}: A conventional approach for 3D human generation employing mesh for 3D geometry and RGB image for texture mapping, leveraging recent stable diffusion model for high-quality mesh and texture generation. \item \textbf{\ourwork}: A NeRF-based approach incorporating ControlNet for high-quality static human generation with multi-modal input prompts (e.g., texts, poses). \end{itemize}

+{\textbf{Qualitative comparisons.}} Given identical text descriptions, Figure~\ref{tab:qualitative} shows the qualitative comparison of \ourwork~with DreamHuman~\cite{dreamhuman} and HumanNorm~\cite{humannorm}.
+While HumanNorm improves the quality by decoupling 3D human into the geometry and texture generation, the issue of unnatural colors can still be observed, and some of their results are not aligned with the given text prompts, \eg, the ``crop top'' example in Figure~\ref{tab:qualitative}.
+On the other hand, \ourwork~naturally overcomes these issues.
+The results also show that our work can generate more photorealistic colors and characters with less artifacts.